 What Do You Serve it With?

 What can you not serve it with is probably a more appropriate question!
-It’s a fantastic all-purpose dip for things like roasted vegetables (shown with roasted broccoli), fried foods like french fries, chicken fingers or nuggets, or chips.
+It’s a fantastic all-purpose dip for things like roasted potatoes or vegetables (shown with roasted broccoli), fried foods like french fries, chicken fingers or nuggets, tuna patties, BBQ Wings, fish sticks, or chips.
 It’s also great smeared onto burgers, fried chicken sandwiches, or wrap sandwiches.
 I wouldn’t be opposed to using this as a salad dressing, or using it to make an extra flavorful batch of coleslaw!

 - Combine all ingredients in a bowl and stir until evenly mixed.
 Serve immediately or refrigerate until ready to eat.